The speed of Blitzkrieg warfare required that motorcycle units had to be able to change wheels while moving.

-Thanks to Axis History Forum member Bill Murray for ID’ing the car.
+Thanks to Alanmccoubrey on Axis History Forum for help with the signs.

 The better part of an infantry battalion is visible in this photo, which gives us an idea of the number of men, horses and wagons in such a unit.
 I believe the machine gun (heavy weapons) company isn’t in view, which would add another 200 men or so.
 A German infantry battalion had one commander, usually a lieutenant colonel or major, but later in the war often a captain, 13 officers, 1 official, and 846 non-commissioned officers and enlisted men, plus 131 horses.
 There was the battalion staff unit, a signals unit, an engineer platoon, three rifle companies, a machine gun/heavy weapons company, combat supply troop, and a pack train.